 They’re a powerful tool for building communities around shared interests.

-Use Twitter Thread Generators for Longer Tweets
+Use Twitter Thread Generators for Longer Tweets (Posts)

 First, there’s Circle Bloom, which allows you to draft and publish Twitter threads directly from your computer.
 It uses AI when composing a longer tweet or thread.
 You can schedule right from their dashboard.